d3b4g/leonids/_posts/enum.md

 This cmdlet default domain policy

 #### Conclusion

-In this post i covered the techniques i use when enumerating Active Directory environment, there are many tools and techniques you can use
+In this post, I covered how you can collect important information about Active Directory and its components using PowerView for initial compromise.

 #### Refference / Resources